-With one exception, California does not cap the amount of damages that victims can recover in cases that fall under California’s wrongful death law.
-This means that the victim’s estate and loved ones can recover the full amount of compensation that they deserve.
+With one exception, California does not cap the amount of damages that you can recover in cases that fall under California’s wrongful death law.
+This means that the victim’s estate and you can recover the full amount of compensation that you deserve.

-The only exception in California is a $250,000 cap on non-economic damages for wrongful death claims that stem from medical malpractice.
-If the deceased person died because of a doctor’s negligence, then only up to $250,000 can be recovered for his or her:
+The only exception in California is the cap on non-economic damages for wrongful death claims that stem from medical malpractice.
+Starting in 2023, if the deceased person died because of a doctor’s negligence, then only up to $500,000 can be recovered for their: